Red Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in three of their past 10 games and won one of those contests.
+- The Red Sox have played as the favorite in four of their past 10 games and won two of those contests.

 Explore More About This Game